 They distributed maize, beans, Dagaa or Omena as it is locally called, sweet potatoes, bread, milk, sugar, tea leaves, and salt.

-The Luo Women in USA or commonly referred by an acronym LWITU (Luo Women in the United States) officials are Dr. Lorna Were, Hilda Juma, Meg Odanga, Lillian Onyango, Judith Magambo, Peres Jacoby, Alice Kiaye, Tish Obel, Liz Ombija, Nancy Yauree, and Olga Ochola.
+The Luo Women in USA or commonly referred by an acronym LWITU (Luo Women in the United States) officials are Dr. Lorna Were, Hilda Juma, Meg Odanga, Lillian Onyango, Judith Magambo, Peres Jacoby, Alice Kiaye, Tish Obel, Nancy Yauree, and Olga Ochola.

 The Association is calling upon all Kenyans and well-wishers to join hands with them to feed the less privileged in the society and during calamities like floods and landslides.

 Lwitu has a strong membership of about 1300 members and has a registered benevolent group which help members to mobilize efforts to alleviate or lessen the financial burden that comes along with the untimely loss of an active member or close relative anywhere in the World.

 You can contact LWITU through Sister Peres Jacoby at + 1 818-534-6454 for more information.